What is Pure

 down while the omega-6 content goes up, upsetting an

+essential balance.
 Replace two-thirds of the pasture with a grain-based

 diet (illustrated by the two bars on the far right)